DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Taking the risk to jump into exploring elven forest had it's effect."

-Fairin, who was besides Jeanne, nodded in agreement.
+Farin, who was besides Jeanne, nodded in agreement.
 Unexpectedly they turned towards the end of corridor.

 "Bodyguard squad, it is soon our time to shine.
 Do not neglect your preparations."